mm80843/T3.5/docs/Benef/PBN__Benef_181.md

 # __Early detection and treatment__

-## Name of the Benefit

-Greater access to testing for immigrants, resulting in early detection and treatment of COVID-19 cases

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduces healthcare costs and improves quality of life](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_185.md)